tailcallhq/tailcallhq.github.io/docs/directives/protected.md

 title: "@protected"
 ---

-Marks the type or the field and _protected_ i.e. to be able to access such data user request should contain valid authentication data.
-Read more about auth on fields [here](../guides/auth.md)
+The `@protected` annotation designates a type or field as protected, meaning that a user must be authenticated to access that data.

 ```graphql
 type Query {